 A few new small breaks have been discovered but none of any quality.
 Small reef setups unnamed and seldom surfed in the past due to their poor quality are now named and during peak season often have a small crowd due to overcrowding at the major breaks.

 To find new breaks will require searching the coast south of Bengkunat or north around Bintuhan.
 There is now surf accommodation at Bintuhan.
 The coastal road continues north to Bengkulu and south past Bengkunat, the south is far less traveled beckoning to those who can't get far enough off the beaten track.

 Pugungn Penengahan to Bintuhan

-This is a well traveled route serviced by a number of bus companies but the area still remains mostly unexplored by surfers.
+This is a well traveled route serviced by a number of bus companies but the area still remains uncrowded and visited by only a few surfers.

 Heading north of Jimmy's and Pugungn Penengahan the highway leaves the coast winding its way through the mountainous jungle for 40km, returning to the coast at Pantai Batas Manola.

 The stretch of coast from Pantai Batas Manola to Kaur north of Bintuhan is worth exploring.
 There are a number of breaks in the Bintuhan area, but the 9 hr return drive and difficulty in predicting the swell will stop most day trippers from Krui.
 From all reports this destination requires a large swell of 2.5 to 3 mtrs.

 Heading south there are a number of breaks that could be good on their day but the only known quality break is the point at Bengkunat a wave reportedly similar to Unjung Bocur.

 There are a few promising setups south of Bengkunat but in 2019 locals have reported that to explore this area you will need to be accompanied by a driver who can ensure your security.